Otto’s Grilled Rainbow Trout

-A whole grilled rainbow trout is a perfect fish to grill, because it naturally has a lot of fat will stay moist and juicy.
-On the Otto Grill, the roasted trout develops an aromatic and crunchy skin, while lemon and parsley – the best seasoning for fish – add a fresh flavour from the inside.
+A whole grilled rainbow trout is a perfect fish to grill because it naturally has a lot of fat to keep it moist and juicy.
+On the Otto Grill, the roasted trout develops an aromatic and crunchy skin while lemon and parsley – the best seasoning for fish – add a fresh flavour on the inside.

 - Sea salt

 Prepare the whole trout